shivanshPurple/Temporary-Portfolio/qwen.md

 ## Project Overview

 This is a portfolio website built with React, TypeScript, and Vite.
-It showcases various projects organized by categories in an accordion-based layout.
+It showcases various projects organized by categories in a simple carousel layout with filtering chips.
 All components have been reorganized from `src/blocks` to `src/components` for better maintainability.

 ## Architecture